 Those 2 situations apply to most domain registries, but they can differ for local domains in different countries.

 As you see, removing the photo from a suspicious website might be very difficult.
 We are aware of that, so we have prepared a service to help you enforce deleting the unwanted images.
-It is called “Erase me”.
+It is called “PROtect Takedown Requests”.

-In the “Erase me” service we will handle legal documents necessary to remove photos indicated by you - DMCA & GDPR Takedown Notices.
+In the “PROtect Takedown Requests” service we will handle legal documents necessary to remove photos indicated by you - DMCA & GDPR Takedown Notices.
 We will find the website’s owner, send them the request on your behalf, and demand to respect your rights to privacy and data protection.
+Learn more on how to protect yourself with DMCA&GDPR Takedownn Notices from the article on our blog.

 How to prevent further photo leaks?